datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

 **Spatial Information**

 * **Spatial Extent:** What area does this dataset cover?
-* **Coordinate reference system:** what spatial projection / coordinate reference system are used to store the data?
+* **Coordinate reference system:** What spatial projection / coordinate reference system are used to store the data?
 Will it line up with other data?
 * **Resolution:** The data appears to be in **raster** format.
 This means it is composed of pixels.
-What area on the ground does each pixel cover - ie What is its spatial resolution?
+What area on the ground does each pixel cover - i.e. What is its spatial resolution?

 **Data Collection / Processing Methods**